DePayFi/public-documentation/docs/payments/supported/tokens.md

 Learn which tokens are supported by DePay and what requirements custom tokens need to fulfill.

-## List
+# What tokens are supported?

-DePay's permissionless, decentralized payment routing protocol supports all tokens fulfilling the requirements (see [requirements](#requirements)).
+DePay's permissionless, decentralized payment routing protocol technically supports all tokens fulfilling the requirements (see [requirements](#requirements)).

 Please check [DePay's Website > About > Tokens](https://depay.com/tokens) in order to check which tokens are currently supported exactly.